 I'm sure we can imagine how those captives felt, because there are times when we feel somewhat the same way.
-Natural disasters, diseases that kill millions, economic oppression, political oppression, religious oppression, harsh regimes, suicide bombers, lying politicians, heartless churches, the list of ways in which it seems that God is no longer interested in people seems endless at times.
+We can tick the things that worry us off on our fingers: massive floods, decimating droughts, diseases that kill millions, economic oppression, political oppression, religious oppression, harsh regimes, suicide bombers, lying politicians, heartless churches; the list of ways in which it seems that God is no longer interested in people seems endless at times.
 Even in our personal lives there are times when we are moved to ask, where is God in all of this?
 Has He forgotten me, abandoned me?

-Yes, the world is in a desperate situation, but before we completely lose hope, let's return to the story of that crazy old coot, Jeremiah.
-Sitting in prison for telling it like it was, the city in the last stages of being attacked and looted by the Babylonians, Jeremiah buys a piece of land in his home town outside the city.
+Yes, the world seems to be often in a desperate situation, but before we completely lose hope let's return to the story of that crazy old coot, Jeremiah.
+Sitting in prison for telling it like it was, his beloved city in the last stages of being attacked and looted by the Babylonians, Jeremiah buys a piece of land in his home town outside the city.
 His cousin Hanamel, son of his uncle Shallum, comes to Jeremiah hoping he will take this piece of property off his hands.
 We don't know what was in Hanamel's mind, but one has to suspect that he either was looking for a bit of charity from cousin Jeremiah, or perhaps thought that Jeremiah was weird enough that he just might fall for "such a deal."

 Although Hanamel probably was unaware that God was not only observing his actions but giving Jeremiah a "head's up", Jeremiah was clear as to God's intent, and gladly carried through with the transaction.
-I'm sure Hanamel walked away muttering to himself, "I never though the'd fall for it!
+I'm sure Hanamel walked away muttering to himself, "I never thought he'd fall for it!
 I've always known cousin Jeremiah was a bit odd, but he must now be totally crazy!"